oracle/oracle-database-operator/docs/oraclerestart/README.md

 Kubernetes provides essential infrastructure building blocks, including compute, storage, and networking resources, and exposes them as code for infrastructure automation.
 This approach enables rapid provisioning of multi-node topologies.
 Additionally, Kubernetes offers the **StatefulSet** workload API object—ideal for managing stateful applications such as Oracle Restart, Single Instance Oracle Databases, and other Oracle features or configurations that require persistent storage and stable network identities.

-The Oracle Restart Controller in the Oracle Database Operator deploys Oracle Databases as a StatefulSet within Kubernetes clusters, utilizing the Oracle Restart Slim Image.
+The Oracle Restart Controller in the Oracle Database Operator deploys Oracle Databases as a StatefulSet within Kubernetes clusters, using the Oracle Restart Slim Image.
 The Oracle Restart Controller manages the typical lifecycle operations of an Oracle Database in a Kubernetes environment, including deployment, monitoring, scaling, upgrades, and deletion, as illustrated below:

 * Create Oracle Database
   * Install and Configure Oracle Grid Infrastructure